V.7. MISCELLANEOUS WORDS, PART 7/10 (mpo-ne)

 – mpuila : desire, craving, longing, thirst

-– mpukubola : worthless person, empty barrel
+– mpukubola : worthless person, empty barrel, stupid person, idiot

 – mpukukila / mpukukulu : leisure, hobby, recreation